NewModernize 2-3x faster with MongoDB’s AI-powered Application Modernization Platform. Learn more >

 MongoDB Atlas is serving a vast range of workloads for startups, Fortune 500 companies, and government agencies, including mission-critical applications handling highly sensitive data in regulated industries.
 The developer experience across MongoDB Atlas and self-managed MongoDB is consistent, ensuring that you easily move from on-premises to the public cloud, and between providers as your needs evolve.

 Beyond the database, MongoDB Atlas Data Federation allows you to simultaneously query data in any format on Amazon S3 and in Atlas clusters using the MongoDB Query Language (MQL).
-With Atlas Data Federation you can realize the value of your S3 data lake faster: you don't have to move data anywhere, you can work with complex data immediately in its native form, and with its fully-managed, serverless architecture, you control costs and remove the operational burden.
-DocumentDB offers no equivalent capability, and so users must spin up an entirely separate service with a different query language to access S3 data.
+With Atlas Data Federation, you can realize the value of your data lake faster.
+You don't have to move data anywhere—you can work with complex data immediately in its native form, and with its fully-managed, serverless architecture, you control costs and remove the operational burden.
+DocumentDB offers no equivalent capability, so users must spin up an entirely separate service with a different query language to access S3 data.

-Built and run by the same team that develops the data platform, MongoDB Atlas is the best way to run MongoDB apps.
+Built and run by developers, MongoDB Atlas is the best way to run MongoDB apps.

 Is DocumentDB Compatible with MongoDB?

-Amazon DocumentDB claims to support the MongoDB 4.0 API, which implies that it is at parity with MongoDB v4.0, released back in June 2018.
-In actual fact, the DocumentDB 4.0 feature set still closely resembles early MongoDB 3.0 and 3.2, released in 2015, and compatibility testing reveals it fails 66% of the MongoDB API correctness tests.
+DocumentDB claims to support the MongoDB 5.0 API, which implies that it is at parity with MongoDB v5.0, released in July 2021.
+However, this is only partially true, as DocumentDB does not support the majority of MongoDB v5.0 differentiating features.
 Applications written for MongoDB will need to be rewritten to work with Amazon DocumentDB.
 However, since DocumentDB emulates a MongoDB API, applications written for DocumentDB can be easily migrated into MongoDB Atlas.

 Interested in migrating from DocumentDB to MongoDB Atlas?
 Please refer to our migration guide.